konsumer/pipd/extensions/README.md

 You can download from [here](LINK_NEEDED) and put in your puredata-path on a pi.

-You can read mroe about each:
+You can read more about each:

 - [pi2c_4encoder](pi2c_4encoder)
 - [pi2c_8encoder](pi2c_8encoder)